BReduardokramer/isohunt-grab/README.md

 ### For CentOS:

 Ensure that you have the CentOS equivalent of bzip2 installed as well.
+You might need the EPEL repository to be enabled.

     yum -y install gnutls-devel lua-devel python-pip
     pip install seesaw